 The Company's Articles of Incorporation contain certain procedural requirements applicable to shareholder nominations of directors.
-A shareholder may nominate a person to serve as a director if they provide written notice to the Company not later than thirty days prior to the annual meeting.
-The notice must include (1) the name and address of the shareholder who intends to make the nomination and of the person or persons nominated; (2) a representation that the shareholder is a current record holder and will continue to hold those shares through the date of the meeting, and intends to appear in person or by proxy at the meeting; (3) a description of all arrangements between the shareholder and each nominee; (4) the information regarding each nominee as would be required to be included in a proxy statement filed under Regulation 14A of the Exchange Act had the nominee been nominated by the Board of Directors; and (5) the consent of each nominee to serve as director.
+A shareholder may nominate a person to serve as a director if they provide written notice to the Company.
+The notice must include: (1) the name and address of the shareholder who intends to make the nomination and of the person or persons nominated; (2) a representation that the shareholder is a current record holder and will continue to hold those shares through the date of the meeting, and intends to appear in person or by proxy at the meeting; (3) a description of all arrangements between the shareholder and each nominee; (4) the information regarding each nominee as would be required to be included in a proxy statement filed under Regulation 14A of the Exchange Act had the nominee been nominated by the Board; and (5) the consent of each nominee to serve as director.
 The nominee's written consent to the nomination and sufficient background information on the candidate must be included to enable the Nominating and Corporate Governance Committee to make proper assessments as to his or her qualifications.
-Nominations must be addressed to the Chairman of the Nominating and Corporate Governance Committee at the Company's headquarters, and must be received no later than the 30th day prior to the Annual Meeting in order to be considered for the next annual election of directors.
+Nominations must be addressed to the Chairman of the Nominating and Corporate Governance Committee at the Company's headquarters, and must be received no later than the 30th day prior to the Annual Meeting.
 The Nominating and Corporate Governance Committee may also make its own search for potential candidates that may include candidates identified by a variety of means as deemed appropriate by the Committee.

 The Nominating and Corporate Governance Committee has not established specific minimum age, education, years of business experience, or specific types of skills for potential candidates, but, in general, expects qualified candidates will have ample experience and a proven record of business success and leadership.
-In general, the Committee requires that each member of the Board of Directors will have the highest personal and professional ethics, integrity, and values; and will consistently exercise sound and objective business judgment.
-In addition, it is anticipated that the Board as a whole will have individuals with significant appropriate senior management and leadership experience, a comfort with technology, a long-term, strategic and global perspective, and the ability to advance constructive debate.
-It will be important for the Board as a whole to operate in an atmosphere where the chemistry of the individuals is a key element.
+In general, the Committee requires that each member of the Board will have the highest personal and professional ethics, integrity and values, and will consistently exercise sound and objective business judgment.
+In addition, it is anticipated that the Board as a whole will have individuals with significant, appropriate senior management and leadership experience, a comfort with technology, a long-term, strategic and global perspective, and the ability to advance constructive debate.
+It is important for the Board as a whole to operate in an atmosphere where the chemistry of the individuals is a key element.